Have you always wanted to play the harp?

 Beginning to play an instrument is exciting for most people, no matter their age.

-Along with feeling exhilarated about learning to play the harp, there are a lot of unknowns that need to be addressed.
+Along with feeling exhilarated about learning to play the harp, there are many unknowns that need to be addressed.

 It is important to note, everyone has to start somewhere.